Lessons forgotten: Election rallies feed Indian virus surge

 On Wednesday, V.K.
 Paul, a doctor working with the government on its coronavirus response, said it was likely that “systems will be overwhelmed.”
 He said restricting political activities and rallies was a decision the Election Commission needed to make.

-The Election Commission has deflected that call, saying political parties want the rallies to go forward.
+On Saturday, the Election Commission, which had so far deflected that call by saying political parties wanted the rallies to go forward, gave in to the mounting pressure.

+The commission barred all physical rallies and roadshows for one week and said a decision to impose restrictions throughout the entire campaign will be only taken after a Jan.
+15 review.

 S.Y.
-Quraishi, a former chief of the Election Commission, said campaigning could be banned or restricted if the commission wanted to do so.
+Quraishi, a former head of the commission, said campaigning could be banned or restricted for the entire period if the commission wanted to do so.

 “But they lack the will,” Quraishi said.
 “What’s the point in banning rallies after the virus has already spread through the entire country?”